 Measure air quality, road conditions and location while cycling

-Sniffer bike / Snuffelfiets is a collaboration between the province of Utrecht, Civity, Sodaq and RIVM.
+Sniffer bike / Snuffelfiets is a collaboration between the province of Utrecht, Civity, SODAQ and RIVM.
 Participating citizens use Sniffer Bike to measure three types of particulate matter.
 And also location, (average) speed, battery voltage, temperature, humidity, road conditions and organic gases.
+We manage that data on our CIP Dataplatform.

 Advantages of Sniffer Bikes